clgiebink/UT_FVS/README.md

 ## Table of Contents

-A. /scripts - code to make a tree ring and forest inventory data set, build growth models, and assess models.
+1. /scripts - code to make a tree ring and forest inventory data set, build growth models, and assess models.
-B. /Rmarkdown - markdown files for each species and validation process.
+2. /Rmarkdown - markdown files for each species and validation process.
-C. /images - images for the wiki and from outputs.
+3. /images - images for the wiki and from outputs.

 ## Usage